hmuronaka/DokodemoDrag/README.md

 ----

-Isn't it annoying to move the mouse cursor when moving or resizing a window?
+On a Mac, isn't it annoying to move the mouse cursor when moving or resizing a window?

 DokodemoDrag makes it easy to move and resize the window, no matter where the mouse cursor is on the window.